Player Of The Month

 Countering the play of a loose-aggressive opponent will be tricky and cumbersome.
 But what you should notice immediately is that they prefer to play a lot of hands, and they play many weak ones.
 You should take advantage of this by 3-betting them religiously, because if they have a weak hand, they should be more willing to fold it.
 Good LAGs will adjust to this approach, but it’s a nice beginning to getting them to slow down.

-You’ll need to pay attention to more subtle details of a LAG’s game, especially their continuation bet frequency.
+You’ll need to pay attention to more subtle details of a LAG’s game in order to dissect their ranges, especially their continuation bet frequency.
 Weird inconsistencies such as playing a lot of hands (which are mostly weak), and then c-betting a lot is a bad correlation which we could easily exploit by 3-betting the flop or floating.

 One of the toughest adjustments you’ll likely have to make (but won’t like) is calling down LAGs with modest to weak holdings.
 They’ll be putting pressure on you to fold, but you’ll often have to take a stand to avoid becoming exploitable yourself by folding too much.

 Long story short – professional players have it all, and then some.
-They play a multitude of games, study away from the table, have experienced nearly every situation and explore even the rare possibilities.
+They play a multitude of games, study away from the table, have experienced nearly every situation and, as the best poker players in the world, explore even the rare possibilities.
 In order to become professionals, they had to have crushed the game for awhile, and in order to do so you need to be a complete player.

 To fit in this category, you’ll likely need a particular set of skills and determination to become the best player you can be.
 Motivation is the key reason that professionals progress through their careers, as the grind of poker can become tedious and daunting.
 The money and fame is glamorous, but the lulls and bouts of fluctuation can drive a person insane.